A course on the history of Radical Women part one

 Mary Wollstonecraft was one of the few women who came to prominence in the English radical movement of the1 790s.
 Her treatise, Vindication of the Right of Woman, a follow up to her lesser known work, Vindication of the Rights of Man, made her a well-known figure in English society, though it did not lead to the creation of a feminist movement.

 Luddism was an organised workers movement which attacked the machinery taking away their jobs in Nottingham, Yorkshire and Lancashire between 1811 and 1813.
 Whilst women did not generally play a role in the attacks on mills, they did play a prominent role in the food rioting in Manchester in the spring of 1812.

 As the radical movement grew into a mass movement in the course of 1819, women stepped onto the political stage organising Female Reform Societies which issued addresses to the public.
 Women were present at Peterloo, and were among the dead and injured.

 Manchester Female Republicans

 In the 1820s women were active in the Republican societies inspired by the ideas and writing of Richard Carlile.

 Organised groups of workers set up co-operative societies from the late 1820s onwards, inspired by the ideas of Robert Owen.
-Owen also attacked religion and traditional marriage, leading to a number of women such as Emma Martin preaching his principles around Britain in public lectures.
+Owen also attacked religion and traditional marriage, leading to a number of women, inspired by his ideas, such as Emma Martin preaching around Britain in public lectures.